WildPastry/ESLintConfig/README.md

 # ESLintConfig
-Shareable ESLint configuration settings.
+Shareable ESLint configuration settings linked with Prettier.
+ESLint formatting rules are disabled, then re-enabled through the eslint-prettier plugin.
+This way the formatting rules still get applied and Prettier formatting won't conflict with ESLint linting.

 No errors, only warnings.

 ## Prerequisites
+- NodeJS and NPM installed
+- Project set up with NodeJS and a package.json
 - Navigate to the root directory of your project

 ## Installation and usage

-### Install eslint and prettier
+### Install eslint and prettier core packages
 ```
 npm i eslint@latest prettier@latest
 ```

-### Install eslint and plugins
+### Install eslint plugins
 ```
 npm i @typescript-eslint/eslint-plugin@latest eslint-plugin-react@latest eslint-plugin-prettier@latest
 ```

-### Install eslint config
+### Install @wildpastry custom eslint config
 ```
 npm i @wildpastry/eslint-config@latest
 ```